znbm/fifthtouralpha/README.md

 `true` and `false` are reserved words of type `bool` with values `1` and `0`, respectively.

-Later, we'll see a few other types, including pointers.
+Other types are covered below, including pointers.
 Floating point types and operations are defined in a separate extension.

 ## Numeric Literals